 What Is Header Bidding?

-Short answer: Header Bidding increases your Ad revenue by opening up your inventory to more demand sources, before placing an ad call to your DFP server.
+Short answer: Header Bidding increases your Ad revenue by opening up your inventory to more demand sources, before placing an ad call to your Google DFP (now Google Ad Manager) server.
 It is a way for publishers to conduct direct auctions, so as to bypass the inefficiencies that keep websites from finding the best prices for their ad space inventory.

 What Are The Inefficiencies?